-We understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes.
+We understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes.

-2.11 Children who need a social worker
+2.12 Children who need a social worker

 Children may need a social worker due to safeguarding or welfare needs.
-Children may need this help due to abuse and/or neglect and/or complex family circumstances.
+Children may need this help due to abuse and/or neglect and/or exploitation and/or complex family circumstances.
 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health.

-2.12 Children Looked After (CLA)
+2.13 Children Looked After (CLA)

 We value that every child who has been taken into care, even if they are now out of care and adopted remain vulnerable.
-They will have experienced levels of abuse that were eventually deemed unacceptable in order for them to have been removed.
-These experiences are often likely to have a long-term impact on a child's relationships, emotional wellbeing and development.
-We place these children with high regard to ensure that educational gaps are diminished and that emotional development and wellbeing is supported and monitored.
+They will have experienced levels of abuse, neglect or exploitation that were eventually deemed unacceptable in order for them to have been removed.
+These experiences are often likely to have a long-term impact on a child's relationships, emotional wellbeing, and development.
+We ensure that these children are closely monitored to minimise any gaps in attainment and that emotional development and wellbeing is supported.